sidewinder040/ToDo/README.md

 # Todo C++ Project

+This project is going to be, initiially, a ToDo list for the command line.
+After the basic ToDo class has been written, command line aguments will be used to run the various commands.
+Something along the lines of Gentoo Linux's 'news' application, which uses commands such as 'news read' or 'news list'

 A C++ project with a ToDo class

 - [x] Create a ToDo class - to represent an item to do.